fdformula/MathlyLua/README.md

 for example, `ones`, `zeros`, `rand`, `randi`, `save`, matrix operations, and even `plot`.
 They make coding and testing a thought/algorithm much easier and faster than working in most other programming languages.
 If there is anything I love the most about MATLAB, these tools are.

-With provided functions, it is much easier and faster to do math, especially linear algebra, and plot graphs of functions.

 ## Which verion of Lua is needed?